 Warkum AWS Site

 Warkum was a remote AWS site in Olympic National Park.
 Warkum was located just above Indian Pass in a strategic location to catch enemy aircraft coming off the coast, sneaking up the Bogachiel or Calawah River Valleys, in route to bomb the Puget Sound region.
-What remains is unknown for now until a site visit.
 There was a 12x14 building built with AWS funds, abandoned in 1943.
-Aerial photos show it still standing in 1952.
-Trees now cover the forest opening on the ridge but the site has never been logged, or likely visited much since it was abandoned.
+Aerial photos show something still standing in 1952 although I believe it was just the outhouse.
+The structure is totally gone but the stovepipe and bed frames remain.
+Trees now cover the opening that once existed on the ridge.
+I doubt there have been many visits since the site was abandoned.
+The phone line still exists from the base of the ridge to the site, a 1,400 gain.
+Fallen trees have taken the line down but it was never removed and can be found all over the hillside if you keep your eyes out for it.

 Location: Center of Section 29, Township 28 North, Range 11 West